mkdecisiondev/devdocs/aws/advanced-topics/pass-file-through-API-gateway/pass-file-through-API-gateway.md

 ![alt text](images/image3.png)

 Next, we need to link up our Lambda function to an API Gateway Resource.
-Create a resource by going to the Resources section under the API name on the left side of the screen, click on the “Actions” dropdown menu and select “Create Resource.”
+Create a resource by going to the Resources section under the API name on the left side of the screen, click on the "Actions" dropdown menu and select "Create Resource."

 ![alt text](images/image4.png)

 Name your new resource and click "Create Resource".
-Next, select the new resource created, click the “Actions” drop-down menu again, and click “Create Method.”
+Next, select the new resource created, click the "Actions" drop-down menu again, and click "Create Method."

 ![alt text](images/image5.png)

 A dropdown field will appear below the resource.
-Click on the field and select “POST”.
-A “POST” section will appear below the resource.
+Click on the field and select "POST".
+A "POST" section will appear below the resource.

 ![alt text](images/image6.png)

-Clicking on the “POST” section will provide you with the setup page to the right.
+Clicking on the "POST" section will provide you with the setup page to the right.
 Under Integration type select Lambda Function.
 Click the checkbox for Use Lambda Proxy integration.
 Under lambda region, select your AWS region (for MK it will be us-west-2).
 Once that is entered, another field will appear asking for the Lambda Function you will be connecting to the resource.
 If you have already made a function, enter the name and click Save.

 ![alt text](images/image7.png)